mahmud-bhuiyan/melody-dance-studio/README.md

 - `Dashboard`: Displays all admin/instructor/users data.

-- `All Toys`: Displays all sellers toys.
-It has a search by name option.
-While click on view details only an user can see the details in View Details page.

 - `Instructors page`: Here anyone can see the Instructors and their details.

 - `Classes page`: Here anyone can see the class details.